matthewjamesr/GraphDBjs-Styled/README.md

 + Implement areLinked method to determine if two entities are linked

 ####Datasource:
-A default datasource can be specified at instantiation, and/or can ingest datasources later when they become available.
+A default datasource can be specified at instantiation, and/or can be ingested later when they become available.
 This allows for AJAX/JSON(P) calls to update the database in bulk rather than individul creations.
 The datasource is written to localStorage for faster load times through caching the last viewed datasource.
 If no datasource is specified at instantiation, the database will check localStorgae for a cached datasource.
 This allows for faster load and display times while waiting on AJAX/JSON(P) calls to return current datasource.
 **Format:**
 {entities:[{}], edges: [{}]}
 Datasources are objects w/two keys, *entities* & *edges* (both are arrays of objects)